trejojess/delta-shelter/index.md

 ![Delta Shelter Personal Sketch](https://raw.githubusercontent.com/trejojess/delta-shelter/master/sketch.png "sketch")

-In my building sketch I tried to capture the clean and simple parallel and perpendicular lines that form its structure.
+In my building sketch, I tried to capture the clean and simple parallel and perpendicular lines that form its structure.
 These characteristics were the first to catch my eye and were especially prominent in contrast to the natural setting surrounding it.

 ### Critical Analysis
 #### Purpose